XSLT UK 2001 Report

 There were a series of short papers and presentations.
 The most important of these was the announcement by Sharon Adler, a co-chair in the XSL Working Group, that XSLT 1.1 is officially "on hold" so that the WG can focus on XSLT 2.0 and XPath 2.0.
 The Working Group target for XSLT 2.0 is the end of the year.

-schemas.
-He also showed how to use Schematron to encode things like
+documentation from XML schemas.
+He also showed how to use Schematron to encode things

 I spoke a little about Extensions to XSLT (EXSLT) and the website that Jim Fuller, Uche Ogbuji, Dave Pawson and I have set up.
 The aims are to standardize extension functions and elements and to provide a repository of implementations for the extensions to help implementers and authors.
 Anyone can get involved.
 See http://www.exslt.org for more details.

-various discretionary items within the XSLT Recommendation mean that
+license plates.
+The various discretionary items within the XSLT Recommendation mean

-implementer will submit a definition of the choices they have made on
+XSLT processor implementer will submit a definition of the choices they have made

 The first talk of the second day was given by Wolfgang Emmerich from University College London and Zühlke Engineering AG.
 He talked about some work he'd done to support trading within a German bank.
 The existing trading system had cross interfaces between various systems, and the goal of the project was to introduce a common infrastructure with a central hub managing communication between the systems.